 In the HVAC industry, knowing the difference between estimates and quotes can improve your cash flow and help prevent customers from not paying for services.
 An often cited reason for refusing to pay is that the final cost is too high and the customer argues that they never agreed to it in the first place.
 This is where estimates and quotes can help!

-Ideally, they’d show a couple of options (cheap, reliable, premium) then the customer would sign off the one that suits them.
+Ideally, they’d show a couple of options (good, better, best) then the customer would sign off the one that suits them.
 This way they know what they’re paying for and (most importantly) they feel in control of the process.
 This significantly increases the chances of them paying on time.

 If in doubt, never be afraid to ask for a deposit!
-Some managers feel like deposits alienate customers but with so many people shopping online (and, therefore, paying for a product in advance), they shouldn’t stand out at all as a weird business practice.
-Loyal, existing customers will understand that it’s part of keeping your HVAC business cash flow healthy and, since they don’t plan on refusing to pay, they’ll happily pay a deposit now, then enjoy receiving a cheaper invoice later.
+Some managers feel like a deposit will alienate customers, but with so many people shopping online (and paying for those products in advance), it shouldn’t stand out as a weird business practice.
+Loyal, existing customers will understand that it’s part of keeping your HVAC business cash flow healthy and, since they don’t plan on refusing to pay, they’ll happily pay a deposit now and enjoy receiving a cheaper invoice later.

 What is a reasonable deposit to ask for?
 Well, that depends on the total cost of the work.
 If it’s a large project that involves numerous or expensive parts (or both!), 50% would be a fair deposit amount.
 But if it’s a small, routine job, you could charge the full amount as payment upfront (and deterrent for no-answer situations) or 75%.

-Ideally, your software would send an automatic partial invoice that can then be reconciled with the final one, which helps to reduce frustrating and time consuming payment errors later on.
+Ideally, your software would send an automatic partial invoice that can then be reconciled with the final one, helping to reduce frustrating and time consuming payment errors later on.

 However, if a deposit doesn’t appeal to you, then how about…

-When you use good estimates and quotes software, you can be confident in how much you should charge your customer.
+When you use a good estimate and quote software, you can be confident in how much you should charge your customer.
 This means that you can use a deferred payment strategy to ensure you won’t end up with people refusing to pay for work done.
-Customers will simply have the full amount frozen in their account, they’ll still be in control of their money but you’ll be able to rest assured that they do have the amount necessary available to them.
+Customers will simply have the full amount frozen in their accounts.
+They’ll still be in control of their money, but you’ll be able to rest assured that they do have the amount necessary available to them.

 Unless you’re just starting your HVAC business and have no customers, chances are that you’ve skipped some of the preventive steps we outlined above.
 Worry not, there are a few reactive steps you can take to decrease your chances of customers who don’t want to pay for work done:

-It seems pretty basic but some HVAC companies seem to do their best in trying to make it as difficult as possible for customers to pay them.
-Only accepting cash or, worse, checks, is a hassle for customers who aren’t used to carrying cash around anymore (or, in any case, not hundreds of dollars) let alone a check book, and it’s a hassle for your technicians who need to wait for people to get to the nearest ATM and take money out, then fiddle with change, and, finally, drive around with a pile of cash in their truck until they’re able to run back to the office or bank and deposit them.
+It seems pretty basic but some HVAC companies seem to do their best to make it as difficult as possible for customers to pay them.
+Only accepting checks or cash is a hassle for customers who aren’t used to carrying check books and money around anymore (or, in any case, not hundreds of dollars).
+It’s also a pain for your technicians who need to wait for people to get to the nearest ATM to take money out, fiddle with change, and then finally drive around with a pile of cash in their truck until they’re able to run to the office or bank to deposit them.

 A digital invoice portal lets customers pay on the spot and on their own terms.
+This is key because invoices sent out on the same day as the job are 1.5x more likely to get paid.
 The fact that a payment link is automatically sent with the invoice email also means there’s no chance of your admin forgetting about it and then delaying payment further.
-In addition, this can alienate customers who assumed you were reliable enough to send such important documents to in the first place.
+In addition, this can alienate customers who assumed you were reliable enough to send such important documents in the first place.

-Wave too many fees and you’re bound to have a bad HVAC business cash flow which is why taking the aforementioned preventive steps is best.
+Waive too many fees and you’re bound to have a bad HVAC business cash flow, which is why taking the aforementioned preventive steps are best.
 Why struggle to put out a fire when you can easily stop it from ever happening?